 The State will pay eighty percent (80%) of health insurance coverage under Alliance Select.
 The State shall also provide a wellness program to members at no additional cost to the employee.
-Members who participate in the wellness program will receive a sixty two dollar (\$62) monthly reduction in their portion of the health insurance premium and their premium contribution will not exceed fifteen percent (15%).
-Council members and the State shall each share equally (50/50) in any increase or decrease in the monthly premiums for Alliance Select in 2014-2015.
+Members who participate in the wellness program will receive a monthly reduction in their portion of the health insurance premium in each plan year under this Agreement.
+The monthly reduction will be based on a dollar amount calculated to ensure that the employee share of the Family premium will be no more than fifteen percent (15%) and employees may apply this dollar amount to the plan of their choice.

-Participation in the wellness program is voluntary but will require that employees complete an annual biometric screening and a Health Risk Assessment (HRA) by a date determined by the State but prior to the start of the plan year.
-Some employees may also be required to participate in health coaching which will consist of participating in a monthly call with a health coach.
+In order to be eligible for the monthly reduction, employees must complete an annual biometric screening and a Health Risk Assessment (HRA) by a date determined by the State.
+Some employees may also be required to participate in health coaching which will consist of participating in the required number of calls with a health coach, not to exceed 12 calls per year.